Trismegiste/genetic/README.md

 # Printing solutions

-This app uses 4 different loggers : TextLogger for printing creature, GrafxLogger for viewing the population graphically, StatLogger to estimate if the evolution process is convergent or not and finally, FileLogger to store population genomes.
+This app uses 4 different loggers : TextLogger for printing creature, GrafxLogger for viewing the population graphically (requirement: GD2), StatLogger to estimate if the evolution process is convergent or not and finally, FileLogger to store population genomes in files.
 An AggregateLogger is added to aggregate multiple loggers.

 # Results